aebkea/rossprogram-website/src/pages/participants/faq.md

 Lectures and seminars will be held in campus buildings within a few blocks of the dormitory.

-### Is there transportation to/from the airport if an attendee flies in or out unaccompanied? {% shortHeading="Is there transportation to/from the airport?" %}
+### Is there transportation to/from the airport if an attendee flies in or out unaccompanied? {% shortheading="Is there transportation to/from the airport?" %}

 Students who fly to attend the program at Ross/Ohio will arrive at the John Glenn Columbus International Airport (CMH).
 Students who fly to attend the program at Ross/Indiana will arrive at the Indianopolis International Airport (IND).
 Ross staff members will meet arriving students in the terminal, and make arrangements to transport them to the dormitory.
 At the end of the summer session, Program staff will arrange for transportation back to the airport.

 ### Do some students bring cars?
-Are there restrictions on students riding with other students? {% shortHeading="Do some students bring cars?" %}
+Are there restrictions on students riding with other students? {% shortheading="Do some students bring cars?" %}

 First-year students are not allowed to bring cars.